 What to do when your basement floods

-A flooded basement equals safe steps to clean up and prevent future damage.
-Here's what to do.
+A flooded basement: Safe steps to clean up and help prevent future damage.

 Too much rain, a malfunctioning sump pump, a pipe that bursts: Those are just a few of the reasons for basement flooding.
 If your home's below-ground level unexpectedly takes on water, it's important to follow a basement flooding repair plan — quickly.
 Here's where to start and what to do.

 Under no circumstances should you ever wade through water in your home's basement until the electricity is safely shut off.
 In most cases, the circuit breaker is located in the basement; if it is, call an electrician to have it shut off.
 If the circuit breaker is elsewhere, shut off power to your home before entering the flooded basement.

 Contact your gas company